stephanedreyfus/donutTracker/README.md

 - [ ] Smooth out html jumps when donut list expands
 - [ ] Complete all further studies
 - [ ] Refactor to OO
+- [ ] Set timeouts for message reset